Maximizing Gains with the Bull Call Spread: Setup, Adjustments, and Strategy

 5. Can I adjust a Bull Call Spread if the market moves against me?

-Yes, you can roll the options up or down, add protective puts, or close the position early to manage risk and adapt to market changes.
+Yes, adjustments like rolling options, adding protective puts, or closing the position early can help manage risk and adapt to market changes.

 Post a Comment